NiclasCedermalm/xo-extensions/xo-analytics-provider-framework/README.md

 The following algorithms are provided through the framework;

 * Configurable Chi Square - A configurable version of standard Chi Square algorithm where minimum conversions per variant can be configured (property name: MinimumConversionsPerVariant)
-* Reach Conversion Goal Algorithm - Simple algorithm that just make the variant that first reach a specific number of conversions to winner (property name: ConversionGoal )
+* Reach Conversion Goal Algorithm - Simple algorithm that just make the variant that first reach a specific number of conversions to the winner (property name: ConversionGoal )

 Format of the configuration in smarttarget_conf.xml: